ltpitt/kite-s-super-aio-installation-script-for-vanilla-retropie/README.md

 `co-co-combo-breaker.py` is a flexible utility for identifying button codes and monitoring for Select+Start combos to kill running emulators.

+#### How it works
+- The installer places this script in the `scripts/` folder and ensures it is executable.
+- It is automatically run in the background by the system for supported emulators (e.g., mame4all, pico8) via the `runcommand_onstart.sh` script.
+- When you press Select+Start on your gamepad, the script will kill the emulator process, allowing for a quick exit.
+- You can also run it manually for advanced usage or to identify button codes.

 #### Usage & Help

 ```bash